The Grappler: Professional wrestling career

-Jake "The Snake" Roberts claims that in a Mid-South Wrestling bout, Jake "The Snake" Roberts put Denton in a front facelock and during the move Jake tripped on Denton's foot, falling backwards, causing Denton to fall on his head.
+Jake "The Snake" Roberts claims that in a Mid-South Wrestling bout, he put Denton in a front facelock.
+During the move Jake tripped on Denton's foot and fell backwards, causing Denton to fall on his head.
 As a result, Roberts claims to have invented the professional wrestling move known as the DDT.

-During the late 1990s, Denton worked for World Championship Wrestling under his real name.
+In 1998, Denton worked for World Championship Wrestling under his real name.
 Of note is his title match against the undefeated WCW United States Champion Bill Goldberg on the May 11, 1998 edition of Monday Nitro.
 Play-by-play announcer Mike Tenay described Denton as "a very accomplished veteran grappler."

 The Grappler was active as a wrestler for and operated as the president of the booking committee for the new Portland Wrestling from 2001 to 2006.

 The Grappler announced his "return from retirement" on January 10, 2010.
 He would be working as the head booker for a small Portland Oregon pro wrestling company known as the North West Wrestling Alliance (NWWA).
 As of August 2010 Denton was working as the booker for DOA, NWWA, and Portland Wrestling in Portland, Oregon.
 As of November 2012, he was also a booker for Portland Wrestling Uncut, a revival of the original Portland Wrestling promotion (then owned by Don and Barry Owen, now owned by Don Coss and co-booked by Rowdy Roddy Piper).
 That promotion closed in early 2013.

 On August 11, 2013, The Grappler appeared on Championship Wrestling from Hollywood and stated his intention to manage an up-and-coming wrestler and create a successor to the legacy of The Grappler.

 In October 2013, The Grappler managed Jeremy Blanchard in the West Coast Wrestling Connection when Blanchard won the WCWC Legacy Championship.
 In December 2013, The Grappler recreated the "Wrecking Crew" with a new Grappler (Erik Baeden), Jeremy Blanchard, Othello and Alexander Hammerstone.
 He now appears with the Wrecking Crew on the WCWC's weekly television broadcast on KPDX-TV.

+The Grappler wrestled his last match on March 5, 2016, defeating Grappler 3 at WCWC and retired.